soungofmusic/leisure-navigator--beaverhacks2025/README.md

    – Monitoring through GCP Cloud Monitoring ensures performance and security.

 5. **Optional MCP Integration:**
-   – A GitHub MCP server (or workspace rule) connects Windsurf to your GitHub repository so the AI can incorporate context from your own libraries.
+   – A GitHub MCP server (or workspace rule) connects to your GitHub repository so the AI can incorporate context from your own libraries.

 ---